-To demonstrate the effect on glycaemic control of once weekly insulin icodex in combination with non-insulin anti-diabetic drugs in insulin-naïve subjects with T2D.
-This includes comparing the difference in change from baseline in HbA{1c} between insulin icodex and insulin degludec after 26 weeks of treatment to a non-inferiority limit of 0.3%.
+To demonstrate the effect on glycaemic control of once weekly insulin icodec, with or without non-insulin anti-diabetic drugs, in subjects with T2D treated with basal insulin.
+This includes comparing the difference in change from baseline in HbA1c between insulin icodec and insulin degludec after 26 weeks of treatment to a non-inferiority limit of 0.3%.